-At June 30, 2014, we had a net tangible book value of \$18.9 million, corresponding to a net tangible book value of \$0.53 per ADS, after giving pro forma effect to the Share Conversion, the Bridge Conversions, the Bonus Share Issuance, the Share Split, and the issuance of 7,590 Class A shares pursuant to an exercise of warrants.
-Net tangible book value per ADS represents the amount of our total assets less our total liabilities divided by 35,313,760, the total number of ADSs that would have been outstanding as of June 30, 2014 had each of the Share Conversion, the Bridge Conversions, the Bonus Share Issuance, the Share Split, and the issuance of 7,590 Class A shares pursuant to an excercise of warrants been effected on such date.
+At June 30, 2014, we had a net tangible book deficit of \$1.81 million, corresponding to a net tangible book deficit of \$ per ADS, after giving pro forma effect to the Share Conversion, the Bridge Conversions, the Bonus Share Issuance, the share split pursuant to which shareholders will receive 20 shares for each share they own, and the issuance of 7,590 Class A shares pursuant to an exercise of warrants.
+Net tangible book value per ADS represents the amount of our total assets less our total liabilities divided by , the total number of ADSs that would have been outstanding as of June 30, 2014 had each of the Share Conversion, the Bridge Conversions, the Bonus Share Issuance, the share split pursuant to which shareholders will receive 20 shares for each share they own, and the issuance of 7,590 Class A shares pursuant to an excercise of warrants been effected on such date.

-After giving effect to the sale by us of the 9,523,810 ADSs offered by us in this offering, and given an assumed initial public offering price of \$21.00 per ADS (which is the midpoint of the price range set forth on the cover of this Prospectus), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value estimated at June 30, 2014 would have been approximately \$199,726,000, representing \$4.45 per ADS.
-This represents an immediate increase in net tangible book value of \$3.92 per ADS to existing shareholders and an immediate dilution in net tangible book value of \$16.55 per share to new investors purchasing ADSs in this offering.
+After giving effect to the sale by us of the ADSs offered by us in this offering, and given an assumed initial public offering price of \$ per ADS (which is the midpoint of the price range set forth on the cover of this Prospectus), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value estimated at June 30, 2014 would have been approximately \$, representing \$ per ADS.
+This represents an immediate increase in net tangible book value of \$ per ADS to existing shareholders and an immediate dilution in net tangible book value of \$ per share to new investors purchasing ADSs in this offering.
 Dilution for this purpose represents the difference between the price per ADS paid by these purchasers and net tangible book value per ADS immediately after the completion of this offering.